nmwsharp/recipes/content/post/Butter Chicken.md

 Cover, and simmer until liquid has reduced, stirring occasionally, about 40min.

 Meanwhile, cook the chicken.
 Spread the chicken on a greased wire rack with a baking sheet underneath, retaining as much marinade as will stick to the chicken.
 Adjust an oven rack so the chicken will be ~3in from the broiler.
 Broil for 8-15min more until browned on top and cooked through, it should be lightly charred in places.
 No need to flip.
 Timing can vary significantly based on your oven, keep an eye on it.
 Remove from oven and set aside.
+Optionally, chop the chicken into smaller bite-size pieces.

 Once the sauce is done, remove it from the heat and blend (or immersion blend in-place) until smooth.
 Add the butter and cream, then blend more until emulsified.

 Return sauce to pot.
 Add chicken and all juices to pot.
-Simmer for a few minutes to incorporate.
+Add cilantro.
+Stir and simmer for a few minutes to incorporate.
+Add adjust with salt/pepper/spice/etc if needed and serve.